historical-theology/stthomas/return-to-god/syllabus-spring2025-revised.md

 ### Preparation

-You must have the printed and bound *Reader* with you for every class period, starting on Tuesday, January 21.
+You must have the printed and bound *Reader* with you for every class period, starting on Tuesday, January 28 (originally January 21).

 ### Meetings

 I encourage you to meet with me (Dr. Stephan) outside of the classroom, especially for guidance on the readings and assignments.
-Generally, appointments will be handled during my office hours (as listed at the beginning of this document).
+Generally, appointments will be planned ahead by email (24 hours or more).

 ### Communication